Atif85/erosion-sim/Readme.md

 ## Why?

 I made this project to learn Godot 4 and experiment with compute shaders for real-time terrain simulation.
-It’s open source—feel free to use, modify, or contribute!
+It’s open source feel free to use, modify, or contribute.

 ## Getting Started